tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 At the lowest level of the API, distributed execution continues to work with `tf.device` annotations, where the device name can reference remote devices as well, just like they do today.

 The `DistributionStrategy` API, typically aimed at synchronous training will continue to be the method of choice (where the API can be used inside a `defun`).
-Other APIs such as go/tf-replicator should also be usable.

 The author realizes that this section can do with more detail.
 However, to keep this document more focused, these details will be discussed separately.
 In particular, usage of `MonitoredSession` and session hooks today needs additional thought.